 What is a PDF to Word converter?

-How to choose the best free PDF to Word converter for you?
+How we test the best free PDF to Word converter